Petroleum Act 1987: Provisions

-Effects of the Act
+Effects

-The 1987 Act provided a framework for the abandonment of offshore installations on the UK continental shelf.
+The act provided a framework for the abandonment of offshore installations on the UK continental shelf.

 The first decommissioning approval was given in 1988 for the abandonment, by toppling, of the remains of the Piper Alpha platform.
 The first decommissioning approval for a floating production facility (FPF) was given in 1991 for the Crawford FPF.
 The first fixed steel platform to be entirely removed to shore was the Forbes AW platform in 1993.

 Later enactments

-Parts I and II of the 1987 Act were repealed on 15 February 1999 by the Petroleum Act 1998.
+Parts I and II of the act were repealed on 15 February 1999 by the Petroleum Act 1998.

 Part III section 28 (construction of refineries) was repealed on 15 February 1999 by the Petroleum Act 1998.